iterative/dvc.org/static/docs/commands-reference/add.md

 can be tracked via Git or other version control system.
 The stage file (metafile) lists the added file as an `out` (output) of the stage, and references the DVC cache entry using the checksum.
-See [DVC File Format](/doc/user-guide/dvc-file-format) for the detailed description of the DVC _metafile_ format.
+See [DVC-File Format](/doc/user-guide/dvc-file-format) for the detailed description of the DVC _metafile_ format.

 By default DVC tries to use reflinks (see
 [File link types](/docs/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
-to avoid copying any file contents and to optimize DVC file operations for large files.
+to avoid copying any file contents and to optimize DVC-file operations for large files.
 DVC also supports other link types for use on file systems without `reflink` support, but they have to be specified manually.
 Refer to the `cache.type` config option in `dvc config cache` for more information.